 You May also be interested in reading about my volunteer experience in an Observatory in Australia.

-And then I ended up volunteering in Rome in Italy, a few weeks after my German experience, and I happened to find the best hosts ever.
+And then I ended up volunteering in Rome, a few weeks after my German experience, and I happened to find the best hosts ever.
 Or perhaps everyone in Italy was so friendly!

 From My Job To What I Actually Did